chetandg123/cQubeTesting-2.0/Readme.txt

    Run the command in the terminal : java -jar selenium-server-standalone

 Note : Java jdk1.8 need to be already installed in the machine
-Note:  execution of Admin console scripts , i.e  create_user.py script should provide the username and password in sendkeys
+Note:  execution of Admin console scripts , i.e  create_user.py script should provide the username and password in sendkeys.

 Steps to execute the test script